+48 22 490 20 44 Help for foreigners living in Poland

 Note!
 A foreigner staying in Poland on the basis of a temporary residence permit in order to perform work in a profession requiring high qualifications must notify the voivode competent for the place of their place of residence of the loss of job, in writing within 15 working days.

-Note!
-During the first 2 years of stay in Poland on the basis of a temporary residence permit in order to work in a profession requiring high qualifications:
+A foreigner staying in Poland on the basis of a temporary residence permit in order to perform work in a profession requiring high qualifications must notify in writing, within 15 working days, the voivode competent for the place of his/her current stay of the following:

 WITHDRAWAL